 You can jump straight to any Virtual Blue Plaque that might be of interest to you by clicking on the list in the right-hand sidebar.
 That will take you straight to much more information about the place or the person listed on the plaque.
 The VBP Project is a work in progress and some of those people and places included in the right-hand sidebar are being developed.
 In that sense they are virtually Virtual.

-On 11am on the 28th September 2019, Ossett will have it's very first real Blue Plaque, which is to be erected at the Brewers Pride in honour of Reginald Earnshaw, the youngest known WW2 casualty who sadly died at the age of 14 years in 1941.
+On 11am on the 28th September 2019, Ossett received it's very first real Blue Plaque, which was erected at the Brewers Pride in honour of Reginald Earnshaw, the youngest known WW2 casualty whom sadly died at the age of 14 years in 1941.
 Reggie Earnshaw lived the first five years of his short life at the Millers Arms, which later became the Brewers Pride with his single mother Dorothy and her widowed father Wilson Earnshaw, who had been the licensee there since 1914.

 By 1932, Reggie had moved with his mother and her new husband, Eric Shires, to Dewsbury.
 Seven years later Eric gained new employment in Edinburgh and the family, now with two more children: Pauline and Neva, relocated.
 Come February 1941, Reggie left school at the statutory age of 14.
 He joined the Merchant Navy at Leith Docks, telling them he was 15 and born in 1926.

 Sadly, he served in the Merchant Navy for just five months.
 On July 5th, his merchant ship, the SS North Devon, was attacked by German bombers, off the east coast of England, fracturing its main steam lines.
 In the early hours of the following morning, the stranded vessel was attacked again.
 Six men were killed, including cabin boy Reggie.

 Ossett Brewery and several individuals have sponsored the cost of the Blue Plaque at the Brewers Pride and at the unveiling ceremony, Reggie's sister, Pauline Harvey, and her two daughters, Louise and Frances, will be present.
 In recognition of Reggie’s Scottish connection and his Edinburgh burial place a Piper will play to commence proceedings.